Denis & Denis: Post breakup

-Reunion and new incarnation of the band (2012–2015)
+Reunion and new incarnation of the band, farewell tour (2012–2026)

 In 2012, Tolja, Perazić and Kraljić reunited in order to mark 30 years since the band's formation.
 The reunited Denis & Denis also featured a new vocalist, young singer Ruby Montanari Knez.
-The group held their first performance since the late 1980s on 7 December 2012 in Tvornica kulture hall in Zagreb, and on the New Year's Eve they held a concert on Rijeka main city square, which was followed by concerts in the region.
+The group held their first performance since the late 1980s on 7 December 2012 in Tvornica kulture hall in Zagreb, and on the New Year's Eve they held a concert at Rijeka main city square, followed by concerts in the region.
 In 2013, Tolja and Ruby Montanari Knez recorded the fourth Denis & Denis album, entitled Restart.
 The songs were composed by Tolja, the lyrics were written by Alida Šarar, and the album featured guest appearances by Matija Dedić, Vava Simčić and Frano Lasić, the latter on the song "Nisam bila sa njim" ("I Haven't Been With Him").
 The album was mostly pop-oriented and was met with lukewarm reactions by the audience and the critics.
 Despite the fact that only Montanari Knez took part in the album recording, on the concerts which followed the album release, Perazić and Kraljić also performed with the group.
-In 2015, the compilation Demo Tapes was released, featuring the group's demo recordings from 1982 and 1983 which provided them the contract with Jugoton.
+In 2015, the compilation Demo Tapes was released, featuring the group's demo recordings from 1982 and 1983 which had in early 1980s provided them the contract with Jugoton.

 In 2015, Tolja joined the band Whiteheads, recording the 2021 album Whiteheads with them.
-Although Denis & Denis are not officially active, Tolja and Perazić make occasional live appearances as Denis & Denis.
+Since Restart promotional tour, Tolja and Perazić have made occasional live appearances as Denis & Denis.
+In January 2026, the two announced that Denis & Denis will do their final concerts as a part of the Posljednji program tvog kompjutera (The Last Program of Your Computer) tour.
+The tour included dates in Slovenia, Croatia and Serbia.
+It began on 14 March in Ljubljana and ended on 10 April 2026 in Zagreb.